kcat/alure/README.md

 Use `make install` to install Alure library in `C:\Program Files (x86)` for it to be available on your system.
 Otherwise simply run `make` to build the library and if the cmake option was chosen, all the examples.
 Note if you use mingw (or mingw-w64, the name is the same for both) you may need to use  `mingw32-make.exe` instead of `make`, and make sure that file is located in your path.
-Note you may need to run `make install` as admin
+Note you may need to run `make install` as admin.

 When building you may have many warnings, this is mostly due to the backwards compatibility features included to have C++17 functionality work for C++11/14 compilers.
 As long as you the build was successful you should be fine.
 If you run an example and nothing shows up, make sure you've added the bin (not just the library/lib) directory to the path.

 #### - Linux -